FMLA Now Applies to Employees Who Care for a Child, Regardless of Legal or Biological Relationship

 The effect of the June 22 Administrator's Interpretation is that more caregivers – particularly non-traditional caregivers such as grandparents, extended family, and domestic partners – will now likely qualify for leave under the FMLA.

 In light of this development, employers who are subject to the FMLA should review their FMLA policies to ensure such policies cover these non-traditional scenarios.
 Where an employer questions whether an employee's relationship to a child is covered by the FMLA, the employer may require that the employee provide reasonable documentation or a statement of the family relationship.

-Varnum attorneys Beth Skaggs (616-336-6620) and Jeff Fraser (616-336-6624) are ready to assist with such reviews and documentation requirements, or answer any labor and employment questions you may have.
-Please contact either Beth or Jeff.
+Varnum attorney Beth Skaggs (616-336-6620) is ready to assist with such reviews and documentation requirements, or answer any labor and employment questions you may have.